Submissions

 5. Text***: According to the available sections described below.
 Minimum 9,000 and maximum 10,000 total characters for long sections.
 Minimum 4,500 and maximum 5,000 total characters for short sections.
 Total character count includes spaces.
 The length of the text does not include references, titles, author information, keywords, abstract or figure captions.
 It must incorporate the tables and figures necessary for its understanding in the appropriate order.
 It must contain at least 1 image cited in the text, without copyright or referenced, that support the understanding of your manuscript.
 Tables must be accompanied by a title and figures by their corresponding figure captions.

 6. References: Minimum 3 and maximum 7 references.
 In-text citations should be placed with a number in square brackets, for example: [1].
 At the end of the text, the bibliography must be written in a numbered list between brackets, in APA format and including the DOI identifier.
-For example:
+More detailed examples for each type of source are given below in the section "References".

 D. Figures and tables.
 This includes the figures and tables cited in the document, plus 2 to 3 additional images.
 All of the above must be sent as separate files in PNG, JPG or JPEG format, minimum 300 ppi.